 Model Boating has been going on at Setley Pond for many years without any serious accident.
 However it is important that members be aware of the potential risks and are vigilant in order to maintain our good record.
 As always “Health and Safety” is mainly a case of using common sense.
-However members are asked to read the relevant Health and Safety policy and Summary of the Risk Assessment for use of Setley Pond.
+However members are asked to read the relevant Health and Safety Policy and Summary of the Risk Assessment for use of Setley Pond.
 The Full Risk Assessment is also available.
+We have a Safeguarding Policy for young and vulnerable people.

 Summary of Health issues with regard to Pond Use